Emerald ash borer

 - In urban areas, infestations have killed tens of thousands of ash trees planted in parks and along streets.

 - Municipal governments are responsible for removing dead ash trees on urban land.
-Infested ash trees should be chemically treated or removed and replaced, which can be a significant economic burden.
+Ash trees that are affected should be chemically treated or removed and replaced, which can be a significant economic burden.

 - Losing urban canopy can increase homeowner heating/cooling costs and can affect people with health issues such as respiratory illnesses.